pema99/pema99.github.io/_posts/2022-07-29-interestinglangs.md

   println("The log was: " ++ theLog)
 ```

-Note the use a mutable variable.
+Note the use of a mutable variable.
 Koka is arguably not purely functional, as it allows local mutable variables.
 They cannot escape the lexical scope, though.
-This outputs:
+This code outputs:

 ```
 4